 The certificate in medieval studies is designed to encourage pursuit of interdisciplinary work among several departments.

 Like a minor, the certificate documents a rigorous course of study in addition to the major(s).
 It attests ambitious intellectual goals as well as the ability to imagine historical problems in a transnational perspective.
 As a credential, it demonstrates a capacity for comparative critical thinking and analysis, skills that appeal to a wide range of potential employers.

 It requires the completion of five courses (15 credits) in the medieval area, according to the following distributional requirements, and maintenance of a B average (3.0) in those courses that count toward the certificate.

-1. One of the following courses are required:
+1. One of the following courses is required:

 History 115 Medieval Europe 410–1500

 OR History/Medieval Studies 215 Life in the Middle Ages

 OR ILS 201 Western Culture: Science, Technology, Philosophy